-Self-study materials in the form of booklets are sent to students and other online resources are available within the virtual learning environment (VLE) and the e-library which has an extensive collection of online journals and ebooks.
+Self-study materials in the form of booklets are sent to you and other online resources are available within the virtual learning environment (VLE) and the e-library which has an extensive collection of online journals and ebooks.
 The VLE is designed to enhance your studies, giving you immediate access to resources and documents including interview footage with prominent autistic authors and researchers.
 It is designed to be viewed alongside your reading to help you translate theoretical ideas into actual practice.
-The VLE also offers you an important opportunity to make contact with students, not only in your own tutor group but across the Autism programmes, through bulletin boards and online chats.
+The VLE also offers you an important opportunity to make contact with other students, not only in your own tutor group but across the Autism programmes, through bulletin boards and online chats.

 The programme is structured as Modules and divided into Units.
 Each Module has overall aims and outcomes and the specific aims and outcomes of the Units contribute to achieving these.
 By keeping the aims and outcomes in mind as you study, you will be able to check your own development and make sure that you are 'on target'.
 The core reading materials are designed to provide a comprehensive overview of theory and practice in relation to adults on the autism spectrum.
 Depending on your work setting, previous experience, and your personal goals in pursuing this study, you may choose to either work methodically through all of the materials, or to select parts that are relevant to your particular area of interest.
 Some students wish to develop a broad spectrum of knowledge and have never studied autism before; others join the course with an existing knowledge base and wish to use the course to develop one particular area of interest through their study.
 You will know best how best to utilise the study materials to suit your own personal study needs.
 In addition to the programme booklets, you are expected to read a range of other books and journal articles, especially at Masters level.